HIOTio/HIOTProto/specification.md

 For example:

-The platform wants to execute command number 1, on controller “1/2/3/4/5” with parameters “a” and 0.
-The greyed area below represents the corresponding message to be sent to the controller, while “p” is the destination for the message. (similarly, “C/5/4/3/2/1” could be used to send configuration data to device “5/4/3/2/1”)
+The platform wants to execute command number 1, on controller "1/2/3/4/5" with parameters "a" and 0.
+The greyed area below represents the corresponding message to be sent to the controller, while "p" is the destination for the message. (similarly, "C/5/4/3/2/1" could be used to send configuration data to device "5/4/3/2/1")

-The broker topic, “t”, is the hierarchy of brokers used to route the message.
+The broker topic, "t", is the hierarchy of brokers used to route the message.

 Path: see items 1 – 5 below